MapIV/eagleye/README.md

 - Localization estimating is not possible when driving backward.

 To use this mode
-- Use launch/eagleye_rt_canless.launch for eagleye_rt instead of launch/eagleye_rt.launch.
+- Use launch/eagleye_rt_can_less.launch for eagleye_rt instead of launch/eagleye_rt.launch.
-- Set use_canless_mode in eagleye_pp_config.yaml to true for eagleye_pp.

 ### dual antenna mode

-This option allows for more immediate heading estimatiion, and allows GNSS to estimate heading even at low speeds. eagleye_pp not yet supported.
+This option allows for more immediate heading estimatiion, and allows GNSS to estimate heading even at low speeds.

 To use this mode
 - Use launch/eagleye_rt_dualantenna.launch for eagleye_rt instead of launch/eagleye_rt.launch.